barcaroli/QGA2/README.md

 determines the swap between alfa and beta amplitudes of a given qubit.

-The package has been developed in such a way as to permit a complete separation between the “engine”, and the particular problem object of the combinatorial optimization.
+The package has been developed in such a way as to permit a complete separation between the “engine”, and the particular problem subject to combinatorial optimization.
 So far, two specific problems have been
 implemented:

 1.  best stratification of a sampling frame;